Igor-Schukin/GuidesPull/A11Y progs/README.md

 ```
 [Source](https://itsfoss.com/set-ftp-server-linux/)
 ### Server installation on Win
+The Awesome Emptiness Of What Is In Front Of YOU
 ### Client on Linux
+The Awesome Emptiness Of What Is In Front Of YOU
 ## Client on Windows
 Just download and install [FileZilla](https://filezilla-project.org/)
 <img src="https://imgur.com/w6uryw7.png"></img>